RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/improving-app.md

 Follow these steps for the four listed pages:

-1. From the runtime application, navigate to the page.
+1. From the runtime application, navigate to the **Products** page.

     In the Developer Toolbar click **Edit Page 19**.